free-web-bootcamp/week-1/day1-html/Week1.md

-# Welcome to Week 1 of the Bootcamp!
+# Welcome to Week 1, Day 1 of the Bootcamp!

 ### Prerequisite